Title: Navy Quarter Gunner, Civil War Medal of Honor

 Death Date: August 3, 1891

 Plot Location: Naval 2, Row 22, Grave 22

-He served in the Civil War in the Union Navy as a Quarter Gunner on board the “USS Metacomet”.
-He was awarded the CMOH for his bravery on August 5, 1864 in Mobile Bay, Alabama while serving as a member of the boat’s crew which went to the rescue of the Union monitor “USS Tecumseh” when that vessel was struck by a torpedo in passing the enemy forts.
-His citation reads “Q.G.
-Baker braved the enemy fire which was said by the admiral to be “one of the most galling” he had ever seen, and aided in rescuing from death 10 of the crew of the “Tecumseh”, eliciting the admiration of both friend and foe”.
-His Medal was issued on January 15, 1866.
+“The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Quarter Gunner Charles Baker, United States Navy, for extraordinary heroism in action while serving on board the U.S.S.
+Metacomet.
+As a member of the boat’s crew which went to the rescue of the U.S. monitor Tecumseh when that vessel was struck by a torpedo in passing the enemy forts in Mobile Bay, 5 August 1864, Quarter Gunner Baker braved the enemy fire which was said by the admiral to be ‘one of the most galling’ he had ever seen, and aided in rescuing from death ten of the crew of the Tecumseh, eliciting the admiration of both friend and foe.”
+(War Department, General Orders No. 71, January 15, 1866)

 Support the Friends of Mount Moriah

 Help us in our mission to restore and maintain the beautiful Mount Moriah Cemetery by donating to our cause or volunteering at one of our clean-up events.